How to File and Pay Your Corporation Income Tax

 The due date for Corporation Income Tax returns varies based on whether the business operates on a calendar-year or fiscal-year basis.
 Regardless of whether a business is a calendar- or fiscal-year filer, corporate returns are due by the 15th day of the fourth month after the close of the tax year.
 For calendar year filers, the due date is April 15.

 Corporations that have elected S status for federal purposes are automatically treated as S-corporations for Virginia purposes, and file their returns on Form 502.
-At this time, S-corporations must file a paper return.
+Please refer to our Pass-Through Entities page for more information about S-corporation filing requirements.

 Beginning with the taxable year 2012 return, all other corporations required to file an income tax return should file Form 500 electronically through the Federal/State e-File program.
 Any tax due must be paid electronically with a bank debit through the e-File program or with an ACH Credit transaction through the corporation's bank.